Lady Bird Johnson Fast Facts

 During her husband's vice presidency, Johnson traveled to 33 countries.

-During her years as first lady she champions many environmental causes.
+During her years as first lady, she championed many environmental causes.

 Served as an honorary chairman for the National Head Start program while her husband was in office.

-1937 - Invests some of her inheritance from her mother to finance Lyndon Johnson's run for Congress.
+1937 - Invests some of her inheritance from her mother to finance her husband's run for Congress.
 He wins the election.

-1937 - Invests some of her inheritance from her mother to finance Lyndon Johnson's run for Congress.
-He wins the election.

 1948 - Lyndon Johnson is elected to the US Senate.

-1960 - Lyndon Johnson is named the vice presidential running mate of John F. Kennedy.
+1960 - Johnson is named the vice presidential running mate of John F. Kennedy.

 November 22, 1963 - President John F. Kennedy is assassinated.
-Lyndon Johnson is sworn in as the 36th president of the United States.
+Johnson is sworn in as the 36th president of the United States.

 1966 - Receives a Peabody Award for the television show "A Visit to Washington with Mrs. Lyndon B. Johnson on Behalf of a More Beautiful America."